 Communities in remote, high mountainous and inaccessible areas

 Ethnic minorities (particularly those who are not fluent in the national language)

 .
-People living in poverty, especially extreme poverty Low-income migrant workers,
+People living in poverty, especially extreme poverty

+Homeless people and those living in informal settlements or urban slums

+Low-income migrant workers,

+National Plan for COVID-19 Vaccine Deployment has determined targeted groups and criteria for immunization.
+The targeting criteria and implementation plans for immunization are as follows:

+Stage 1: this stage would target health workers, other essential workers, and the most vulnerable populations, including the elderly.
+These targeted groups are estimated to account for 60 percent of the population: I. (a) health care workers (65 percent or 46,420 people); Beneficiaries and staff of a long-term care facilities (60 percent or 1,560 people); Elderly population over the age of 75 (60 percent or 136,080 people); (b) Elderly population over the age of 65-74 (60 percent or 197,510 people);

+Stage 2: II (a) Essential services providers (estimated 60 percent or 108,224 persons); Population between 55-64 years (estimated 60 percent or 287,040 persons); (b) People with chronic diseases, age group 18-54 years (estimated 60 percent or 53,640 person);

+Stage 3: Other population groups (estimated 60 percent or 860,740 persons).

+The measures to ensure fair, equitable and inclusive access to vaccines access including, vulnerable groups, ethnic minorities and people living in rural and hard to reach areas with lack of internet to access on line registration process, are defined by National Plan for COVID-19 Vaccine Deployment and Communication Action Plan for Introduction of COVID-19 vaccine in Georgia.
+The measure include door-to-door

 Economy and Employment.
 Georgia’s GDP per capita growth for the last ten years was on average 4.8 percent per year.
 Georgia has adopted a system of targeted social transfers, which led to nearly halving the poverty rate from 37.4 percent in 2007 to 20.1 percent in 2018 and to improve living conditions.
 The largest economic sectors are manufacturing (18.3 percent) and construction (12.6 percent).
 Agriculture accounts only for 6.3 percent of the economy, while 38.1 percent of the workforce is employed in the sector.
 However, most of the employment in agriculture consists of subsistence farming.
 The total workforce in the country is about 1.7 million, of which 50.3 percent is hired and 49.7% is self-employed.
 Unemployment rate is 11.6 percent, but there is significant difference between urban unemployment rate (17.4 percent) and rural unemployment rate (5.5 percent).
 This is due to the subsistence farming being counted as employment.
 According to the data of Geostat, in 2018, the share of women in the total number of employed was 47%, while the share of men was 53%.
 In 2019 The number of employed women decreased by 0.3% and for men decreased by 0.1%.